-Non-participating investments, such as non-negotiable certificates of deposit with redemption values that do not consider market rates, are reported as amortized costs.
-The District has investments in the Local Government Surplus Funds Trust Fund, which has been divided by the State Board of Administration into two investment pools: Pool A and Pool B. Under the guidelines of GASB Statement No. 31, Pool A is a "2a-7 like" pool.
+Non-participating investments, such as non-negotiable Certificates of Deposit with redemption values that do not consider market rates, are reported as amortized costs.
+The District has investments in the Local Government Surplus Funds Trust Fund which throughout most of the fiscal year were divided by the State Board of Administration into two investment pools: Pool A and Pool B. Under the guidelines of GASB Statement No. 31, Pool A is a "2a-7 like" pool.
 Accordingly, investments in Pool A are reported at amortized cost.
-Pool B is accounted for as a fluctuating net asset value (NAV) pool.
-Investments in Pool B have been valued at their fair value factor as of the balance sheet date.
+During the fiscal year Pool B was accounted for as a fluctuating net asset value (NAV) pool.
+Investments in Pool B have all been transferred into Pool A as of the balance sheet date, and Pool B has been discontinued.